playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <!-- tabs:end -->

-This is a strong basis for a component without needing many changes for the moment.
+This is a strong basis for a component without needing many changes.

-One thing we would love to add is the ability to see folders listed alongside files.
-While we _could_ - and arguably should - add in a component that copy/pastes the code from the `File` component to create a new `Folder` component, let's reuse what we already have!
+We would love to add the ability to see folders listed alongside files.
+While we _could_ - and arguably should - add in a component that copies/pastes the code from the `File` component to create a new `Folder` component, let's reuse what we already have!

 To do this, we'll create a new property called `isFolder`, which hides the date when set to true.